CSEF Category Awards: 2019

 School: Korematsu (Fred T.) Middle School, El Cerrito, Contra Costa County

-- J2120 — Fourth Place
+J2120 — Fourth Place

-- Nora C. Thompson, Grade 8
+Nora C. Thompson, Grade 8 portrait

 Lights of the Sea